 12. The Aurora Australis

 This one is an entry from my own personal bucket list for Australia.
-I haven’t made it to Tasmania yet, but you should definitely travel to Tasmania.
+Travelling to Tasmania should ABSOLUTELY be on your list!
 Tassie is bombastic: it’s a mind-warping Australia adventure all by itself!

 It’ll take some effort to reach, but the drive down from Hobart combined with the trek to the spectral cinema is one of the most unmissable road trips in Tasmania.
 You’re at the southernmost point of one the southernmost habitable places on Earth.
 And even then, it’s really only semi-habitable.